 What D-Day and Your Career Have in Common

 D-Day had a rocky start with huge hurdles to overcome

-“Despite all the best of plans… anybody that’s been in war knows that things are really going to go wrong, and boy did they go wrong on D-Day,” said General Jack Keane, U.S. Army (Ret.), during an interview about the Normandy invasion.
+“Despite the best-laid plans... anyone who has been in war knows that things are really going to go wrong, and boy did they go wrong on D-Day,” said General Jack Keane, U.S. Army (Ret.), during an interview about the Normandy invasion.

-• Bad weather.
-This slowed the boarding of troops from the ships onto the landing crafts, resulting in the invasion unfolding in daylight.
-More visible during the day, the troops were more vulnerable to enemy fire.
+• Bad weather: This slowed the boarding of troops from ships to landing crafts, resulting in the invasion unfolding in daylight.
+More visibility made the troops more vulnerable to enemy fire.

-• Premature unloading of troops.
-The landing crafts dropped troops off too far from shore, making troops disembark in heavy surf.
+• Premature unloading of troops: The landing crafts dropped troops too far from shore, forcing them to disembark in heavy surf.

-• Enemy fortifications remained intact.
-U.S. naval and air bombardment failed to knock out all the enemy’s fortified bunkers.
+• Enemy fortifications remained intact: U.S. naval and air bombardments failed to neutralize all the enemy’s fortified bunkers.

-• Missed bombing targets.
-The plan was to drop bombs along the beach to create protective foxholes for the incoming troops.
-But this didn’t pan out, because the bombs were dropped in the wrong area.
+• Missed bombing targets: The plan was to drop bombs along the beach to create protective foxholes for incoming troops, but the bombs were dropped in the wrong area.

-• Paratroopers missed the jump area.
-Not a single paratroop unit landed on the correct drop zones, because they had to exit planes prematurely due to relentless anti-aircraft fire.
+• Paratroopers missed the jump area: Not a single paratrooper unit landed on the correct drop zones due to having to exit planes prematurely because of relentless anti-aircraft fire.

 According to General Keane, “troops… improvised, innovated, adapted.
 It was their courage for sure, but it was also their incredible flexibility to deal with the unexpected.
-Their performance on that day rescued an operation that could have possibly been doomed on those beaches.”
-When Plan A failed, they quickly created a Plan B and carried it out.
+Their performance on that day rescued an operation that could have been doomed on those beaches.”
+When Plan A failed, they swiftly developed and executed a Plan B.

+What D-Day and Your Career Have in Common